One-Pot Whole Chicken with Rice (oven baked)

 - Nestle the chicken into the rice mixture.

-- Cover the pot with lid or foil and place into preheated oven and bake for 1 hour and 30 minutes.
-Remove lid and bake for 15 more minutes or until internal temperature of chicken reads 165 degrees F.
+- Cover the pot with lid or foil and place into preheated oven and bake for 2 hours.
+Remove lid and bake for 15-30 more minutes or until internal temperature of chicken reads 165 degrees F.

 - Remove from oven and let rest for 10 minutes.